rwhetten/DeepSeqAnalysis/docs/source/intro-linux.rst

 \

-+ The `LocaleSettingDetails.pdf <https://drive.google.com/open?id=1Ummb6jYkrAindo8riOJr7YuMd4KAV4EV>`_ document covers localization options, including the 'C' locale, in UNIX and how it may affect alphabetical processes.
++ The `LocaleSettingDetails.pdf <https://drive.google.com/open?id=1Ummb6jYkrAindo8riOJr7YuMd4KAV4EV>`_ document covers localization options in UNIX, including the 'C' locale, and how it may affect alphabetical processes.

 \